smarie/python-vtypes/docs/index.md

 *Validating types for python - use `isinstance()` to validate both type and value.*

 `vtypes` is a small library to define "validating types".
-These types can be used anywhere where you usually check type with `isinstance()`, so add value validation.
-This can be used to make validation schemas more readable (for example in [`pyfields`](https://smarie.github.io/python-pyfields/#3-autofields)).
+These types can be used to add value validation on top of type checking anywhere where you usually rely on `isinstance()`.
+This can in particular be used to make validation schemas simpler and more readable, for example used in [`pyfields`](https://smarie.github.io/python-pyfields/#3-autofields).

 ## Installing